Marijuana Dispensary

 Business and Professions Code 26051.5 (section a2) requires that one seeking a license to sell or grow marijuana must provide documentation of compliance with local ordinances, and proof of the legal right to operate on the proposed premises.

 The process of opening a cannabis dispensary can vary by municipality.
-Some still completely ban the sale of cannabis, and many others limit the number of dispensaries that can operate in a given area.
+A licenses permit the sale of cannabis for adult use, while M licenses permit the sale for medical use.
 Generally speaking, any local licensing will typically charge a fee and require one to submit the following:

 • A comprehensive business plan regarding finances, security, safety, and other various operations.